Love Lies Bleeding (Sonic Animation song)

 "Love Lies Bleeding" is a song by Australian dance and techno band, Sonic Animation.
 It was released in February 1999 as the lead single from Sonic Animation's second studio album, Orchid for the Afterworld.
 The song peaked at number 50 on the ARIA charts.

-At the ARIA Music Awards of 1999, the song was nominated for ARIA Award for Best Dance Release.
+At the ARIA Music Awards of 1999, the song was nominated for Best Dance Release.